andregsimao/box-delivery-app/README.md

 ```
 -----------------------------------------------------------------

-Choose one of the following options:
+Choose and type the option number one of the following options:

 0: Finish the program
 1: Insert flight schedule